 Phoenix is Arizona's state capital.
-When people refer to Phoenix, they are often discussing the greater Phoenix area, which includes about 23 cities and towns of the metropolitan area.
-Phoenix is one of the fastest growing cities in the country, and with its size and growth it has developed into a major city--with all the advantages, and many of the disadvantages.
+When people refer to Phoenix, they are often discussing the Greater Phoenix area, which includes more than 25 cities and towns.
+Over the past two decades Phoenix has been one of the fastest growing cities in the country, and with its size and growth it has developed into a major city -- with all the advantages, and many of the disadvantages.
 Many people are surprised to learn that Phoenix is the sixth largest city in the United States.

 Phoenix Major Universities and Colleges: